AljoshaVieth/NoGolemPlus/README.md

 The extension just removes elements with certain classes from the website using JavaScript.
 # Development
 The code was mainly written by ChatGPT (Jan 9 Version).
-## Install
+# Install
-Simply drag and drop the .crx file (can be found in the release here on GitHub) to the extension page in your Chromium browser, e.g. `vivaldi://extensions/`
+Simply drag and drop the .crx file (can be found in the release here on GitHub) to the extension page in your Chromium browser, e.g. `vivaldi://extensions/`.
+## Known bugs
+Currently, the browser displays a warning "CRX_REQUIRED_PROOF_MISSING" when downloading the .crx file.
+However, the extension can be installed via drag and drop without any issues.